Great-Web-Components/great-web-components.github.io/README.md

 A Place to host you best Web Components

 ## Animation

+*

 ## Assets

 *  https://cardmeister.github.io
-   52 SVG Playingcards in one 16 kB Web Components
+   52 SVG Playingcards in one 16 kB Web Component

 * https://flagmeister.github.io
   300+ SVG flags in one 64 kB Web Component